weflex/product-development-guide/Readme.md

 ### Write Down Your Ideas

-Any improvement of our product may starts as a very minimalistic sentense describing vaguely about the improvement.
+Any improvement of our product may start as a very minimalistic sentense describing vaguely about the improvement.
 It is product manager's job to interview who came up with this idea and filling more details in it.